Economy of Egypt: Finance

 The origins of Egypt's stock exchange date back to 1883 with the establishment of the first futures market in Alexandria.
 In 1902, the Brokers' Syndicate was formed, introducing the first set of regulations governing stock market activities.

 Today, the Egyptian Exchange (EGX) comprises the Cairo and Alexandria stock exchanges, operating under a unified trading, clearing, and settlement system.
 It serves as the primary platform for equities, bonds, and financial instruments in Egypt.
-The exchange has undergone multiple phases of reform, including privatization initiatives, regulatory adjustments, and structural enhancements to improve market liquidity and attract foreign investment.
+The exchange has undergone multiple phases of reform, including privatizations, regulatory changes, and structural changes meant to improve liquidity and attract foreign investment.

-Egypt’s stock market has experienced fluctuations due to global economic conditions, foreign capital flows, and domestic policy changes.
-Periods of IPO activity and privatization efforts have contributed to market expansion, while external shocks, such as global financial downturns and geopolitical events, have periodically impacted performance.
+Egypt's stock market has swung with global economic conditions, foreign capital flows, and domestic policy.
+Periods of IPO activity and privatization efforts have contributed to market expansion, while global downturns and geopolitical shocks have periodically hurt performance.
 Government-led reforms have included revisions to listing rules, the introduction of sectoral indices, and measures to increase market depth, such as the establishment of a treasury bonds index and approval for special purpose acquisition companies.
-Plans for further market development include the launch of EGYCOMEX, the Egyptian Commodities Exchange, and the introduction of derivatives trading, both aimed at diversifying financial instruments and strengthening Egypt’s position as a regional financial hub.
+Plans for further market development include the launch of EGYCOMEX, the Egyptian Commodities Exchange, and the introduction of derivatives trading, both meant to widen the range of instruments and build up Egypt's role as a regional financial center.